Improhalker/NuxtAdvanced/content/blog/vue-introdution.md

 ---
-description: A beginner's guide to getting started with Vue 3.
+description: A guide for beginners to get started with Vue 3.
 image: /images/vue-logo.png
 head:
   meta: